THE FIRST TIMER’S GUIDE TO ZOZOBRA

 Or want to be a little introspective?
 What have you done to cause gloom for others this year?
 What part of you do you want to leave in the past?
 What are you ready to let go of co you can start anew?

 Filled to the top of his gloomy head, Zozobra will burn bigger and brighter than ever because of the woes and worries that accumulate each year.
-Every gloom will be printed out on paper and stuffed inside Zozobra to burn on Friday, September 02, 2022.
+During this one of a kind cultural event in New Mexico, every gloom will be printed out on paper and stuffed inside Zozobra to burn on Friday, September 01, 2023.

 We have more ways to make the most of Zozobra!